If you’re like most American adults, you spend most of your waking hours at work and little time — if any — engaging in physical activity.

 - Getting off the bus or train a few stops early.

 - Walking to a nearby restaurant for lunch.

-The goal is simple: Sit less and move more.
+The goal is simple: Sit less and move more, even at work.
 So take advantage of every opportunity.
 Remember, any amount of movement is better than none.
 And the best time to start is right now!